rainjs/rainjs/doc/source/server/nginx_static_routes.rst

 The only things added are the two acl containing regexps, these are needed to redirect the requests depending on the url path.
 Also the use of another backend called ``static`` in which you specify where your NginX server is located and on which port is it listening.
+In the regexp for resources the paths like ``/en_US/resources/filename`` were excluded because additional processing needs to be done by RAIN

 .....